 - 1 cup of diet cola

-In a small bowl combine: the minced garlic, salt and pepper, dried basil, paprika, apricot jam (I use a natural one or with less sugar added jam, not one with artificial sweeteners!) and fresh lemon juice.
+In a small bowl combine: the minced garlic, salt and pepper, dried basil, paprika, apricot jam (I use a natural one or one with less sugar added, not one with artificial sweeteners!) and fresh lemon juice.

 Place the onion slices on the bottom of a roasting pan and place roast on top.
 I make a few diagonal surface slices on top of the meat and then rub the meat with the mixture.
 I put some onion slices on top of the brisket as well.
 Pour the diet coke all over the brisket.
 Cover with aluminum foil and refrigerate overnight (you can marinate at room temperature for one hour, but overnight is better!)